 Making your own car decals is one of the most popular projects to make with your cutting machine.
 You can do it with the Cricut Explore Air, Cricut Maker, Silhouette Cameo, and the Cricut Joy!
 They aren’t hard to make, but it’s important to make sure you do it the right way.
 Keep reading if you want to learn how to make your own vinyl decals!

 In this blog post, you will learn how to make and apply vinyl decals with a Cricut machine.
 You can use these car decals for anything from branding your company on the side of your vehicle to adding personalized messages on your laptop or tablet screen!
 This is an inexpensive way to add some personality while also protecting what’s important.
+Also, you can check out our post on how to make stickers with Cricut.

 One of the most popular projects for Cricutters is making vinyl decals for cars.
 They are generally pretty easy to make, and they are hot sellers for those who want to make money with their Cricut machine.